cnguyen46/FarMart/README.md

 This is the project for class CSCE 156 - SEC 150

-*** Notes:
- - Download the .rar file.
- - In case of updating the code on Github:
-   + Download directly the code from "src" folder to your IDE Eclipse.
-   + Do not download the file java from "bin/com/fmt" folder

 ## Phase 1: (Feb 24, 2023)
 Notes:
  - Understand the object class